Food Distribution Program

-1) The Recipient Agency (RA) should physically verify that the cases are the exact product, quantity, and pack size as shown on the Bill of Lading.
+1) The Recipient Agency (RA) should physically verify that the cases are the exact product, quantity, and pack size as shown on the contractor's delivery document.

 2) The RA should visually inspect cases for signs of damage.
-The RA should reject only the damaged product and accept undamaged product in the case or bale.
-For example: one bag of flour is broken in a bale of four; the three bags that are not damaged should be accepted..
+The RA should reject only the damaged product and accept undamaged product in the case.
+For example: one bag of flour is broken in a bale of four; the three bags that are not damaged should be accepted.

-3) The RA should write all shortages, damages, or other discrepancies in area 4, "All discrepancies must be entered here" on the straight bill of lading.
-If this information is not documented, the Food Distribution Program is unable to file a claim and give the RA credit.
-If the carrier indicates that the product is on a different truck and will be delivered on another date, the RA should document the shortage during the original drop.
-The carrier will have the RA sign a clearance form when the product is delivered.
+3) The RA must write all shortages, damages, or other discrepancies on the contractor’s delivery document.
+If this information is not recorded, you will have no recourse with the contractor.
 If a RA receives damaged items or frozen items that have been thawed and the driver is reluctant to take them back, call the Nebraska Food Distribution Program Staff while the driver is present.

-5) By policy, Nebraska Food Distribution Program staff must ok all substitutions.
+6) By policy, only Nebraska Food Distribution Program staff may approve substitutions.

 The Thompson Company, LLC

 Contact: Jackie Potts

 Carrier Responsibilities for Delivery